Yifan-Gao/Yifan-Gao.github.io/index.md

 ---

 ## Biography
-I am a Ph.D. student in Department of Computer Science and Engineering at The Chinese University of Hong Kong, under the supervision of [Prof. Irwin King](http://www.cse.cuhk.edu.hk/irwin.king/) and [Prof. Michael R. Lyu](http://www.cse.cuhk.edu.hk/lyu/).
-I receive my bachelor degree from School of Electronic and Information Engineering at Beihang University in 2017.
+I am a third-year Ph.D. student in the Department of Computer Science and Engineering at The Chinese University of Hong Kong, under the supervision of [Prof. Irwin King](http://www.cse.cuhk.edu.hk/irwin.king/) and [Prof. Michael R. Lyu](http://www.cse.cuhk.edu.hk/lyu/).

 I am currently interested in Text Generation and Dialogue in Natural Language Processing.